 Clasen Quality Chocolate, Inc. v.
 Earthlink, Inc., D2017-0129 (WIPO March 1, 2017) (<cqc.com>)

-Panel held complaint excusable of reverse domain name hijacking because it “appears, on balance, to be more misconceived than malicious in nature” (emphasis added).
-The head scratcher in this decision is that the Panel also stated that the “Complaint should not have been brought” which is the formulaic language used by panelists on the other end of the spectrum for expressing abuse of the proceeding.
+Panel excused Complainant of reverse domain name hijacking because the complaint “appears, on balance, to be more misconceived than malicious in nature” (emphasis added).
+The head scratcher in this decision is that the Panel also stated that the “Complaint should not have been brought” which is the formulaic language used by panelists on the other end of the spectrum for finding abuse of the proceeding.

 Dividex Management, LLC v.
 Rory Blake, D2016-2574 (WIPO February 17, 2017) (<dividex.com>).